luizbills/wp-plugin-base/README.md

 ## Contributing

-- [Create an issue](https://github.com/luizbills/wp-plugin-base/issues/new) for suggestions and other reports.
+- [Create an issue](https://github.com/luizbills/wp-plugin-base/issues/new) for questions, suggestions or bugs.

 ## LICENSE